bunnybhai9/netflix-sql-analysis/README.md

 12. Titles with missing directors
 13. Movies with actor “Salman Khan” (last 10 years)
 14. Top 10 Indian actors by film appearances
-15. Categorize content as “Good” or “Bad” based on description

 ---

 ## 🛠️ Tools Used